kyuhwan720/personalwebsite/README.md

   - Three.js - For rendering the 3D card and animations.
   - HTML, CSS, JavaScript - For structuring and styling the webpage.
   - Figma - For designing the business card.
-  - AWS S3 - For storing and hosting the website.
+  - AWS S3 - For storing files and hosting the website.
-  - AWS CloudFront - For custom domain.
+  - GitHub Actions - For CI/CD pipeline.

 ## Contact